Medical Management of Vascular Conditions

 How can risk factors be medically managed?

-Diabetes alone, without the other risk factors, accelerates the rate of atherosclerosis formation.
+Diabetes alone, without the other risk factors, speeds up the rate of atherosclerosis

 What is hemoglobin A1c?